sukykaur/AzureNIST800-171/IaaSWAOverview.md

 # Azure Security and Compliance Blueprint - Web Application for NIST SP 800-171

 ## Overview
-The [NIST Special Publication 800-171](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-171.pdf) provides guidelines for protecting the controlled unclassified information (CUI) that resides in nonfederal information systems and organizations.
+[NIST Special Publication 800-171](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-171.pdf) provides guidelines for protecting the controlled unclassified information (CUI) that resides in nonfederal information systems and organizations.
 NIST SP 800-171 establishes 14 families of security requirements for protecting the confidentiality of CUI.

 This Azure Security and Compliance Blueprint provides guidance to help customers deploy a web application architecture in Azure that implements a subset of NIST SP 800-171 controls.
 This solution demonstrates ways in which customers can meet specific security and compliance requirements and serves as a foundation for customers to build and configure their own data warehouse solutions in Azure.

 This reference architecture, associated implementation guide, and threat model are intended to serve as a foundation for customers to adapt to their specific requirements and shouldn't be used as-is in a production environment.
 Deploying this architecture without modification is insufficient to completely meet the requirements of NIST SP 800-171.
-Note the following:
-- The architecture provides a baseline to help customers deploy workloads to Azure in compliance with NIST SP 800-171.
-- Customers are responsible for conducting appropriate security and compliance assessments of any solution built using this architecture, as requirements may vary based on the specifics of each customer's implementation.
+Customers are responsible for conducting appropriate security and compliance assessments of any solution built using this architecture, as requirements may vary based on the specifics of each customer's implementation.

 ## Architecture diagram and components
 This solution deploys a reference architecture for an IaaS web application with a SQL Server backend.
 The architecture includes a web tier, data tier, Active Directory infrastructure, Application Gateway, and Load Balancer.
 Virtual machines deployed to the web and data tiers are configured in an availability set, and SQL Server instances are configured in an AlwaysOn availability group for high availability.
 Virtual machines are domain-joined, and Active Directory group policies are used to enforce security and compliance configurations at the operating system level.
-A management bastion host provides a secure connection for administrators to access deployed resources. **Azure recommends configuring a VPN or ExpressRoute connection for management and data import into the reference architecture subnet.**
+A management bastion host provides a secure connection for administrators to access deployed resources. **Microsoft recommends configuring a VPN or ExpressRoute connection for management and data import into the reference architecture subnet.**

 ![alt text](https://github.com/sukykaur/AzureNIST800-171/blob/master/Azure%20Security%20and%20Compliance%20Blueprint%20-%20NIST%20800-171%20IaaS%20WebApp%20Reference%20Architecture.png?raw=true)